praks-1529/MemprofLite/README.md

 Whenever you link  this library in your program and turn the profiler ON, all the malloc() calls are intercepted by this profiler and are being tracked.
 If you are using any memory manager already in your product and still want to use this profiler, you can do it.
-However that may need modifying a part of the code and re-compiling the code.
+However that may need modification of the code and re-compiling.
 Also the library is thread safe and helps you track the memory consumed in each thread.

 Linking